-To vent a bit about shoes, Tilby determined to make a ‘shit shoe’ using horse manure.
+Tilby decided to make a ‘shit shoe’ using horse manure to vent a bit about shoes.
 “I’m pretty used to mucking out at stables.
 So I crammed a bag with horse pooh.
 After all, cow dung becomes used in the partitions of conventional houses to cement the plaster.
 Dung stops smelling after it’s dried out.
-So my horse manure shoe doesn’t an odor.
+So my horse manure shoe doesn’t have an odor.
 It became like working with clay.
-I mixed a bit of PVA (polyvinyl acrylic), which is sort of water-based glue, with the manure.”
+I mixed a bit of PVA (polyvinyl acrylic), which is water-based glue, with the manure.”

 Tilby, whose numerous career has involved the design of TV suggests, Fr Ted and Spitting Image, in addition to dressing rock stars including Tina Turner, made a shoe for an artist, Tracey Emin.
-“Because she’s from Margate (a seashore lodge), I covered a shoe-in shells which I included in pastel nail varnish.
-The end result is like one of these humorous souvenirs you get in seashore cities.”
+“Because she’s from Margate (a seashore lodge), I covered shoo-in shells which I included in pastel nail varnish.
+The result is like one of these humorous souvenirs you get in seashore cities.”

 In all, Tilby has created approximately 25 pieces of footwear, including a classic court docket shoe made with coils of blonde hair, in honor of Marilyn Monroe.
 When she was exhibiting Tortured Soles in London’s Soho a few years ago, Tilby was approached by some burka-clad women who asked her if they might attempt on the footwear.
 “They even requested me if I could make some for them, for his or her wedding ceremony day.”